Biomedical Engineering (BS)

 BACHELOR OF SCIENCE MAJOR IN BIOMEDICAL ENGINEERING

-The Bachelor of Science in Biomedical Engineering degree at HPU involves the application of engineering principles to design and develop diagnostic or treatment solutions for biological, medical and/or physiological problems.
-Students may undertake a variety of courses in computational biomechanics, biomedical optics, biomedical signal processing, computer simulation and processing, medical image processing and instrumentation, tissue engineering, biosensing, and device design, in addition to the study of topics in physics, chemistry, and electrical engineering toward future employment in the healthcare and/or healthcare technology sector.
+The Bachelor of Science in Biomedical Engineering degree at HPU involves the application of engineering principles to design and develop diagnostic and treatment solutions for biological, medical and/or physiological problems.
+Students may undertake a variety of courses in computational biomechanics, biomedical optics, biomedical signal processing, computer simulation and processing, medical image processing and instrumentation, tissue engineering, biosensing, and device design, in addition to physics, chemistry, and electrical engineering, toward future employment in the healthcare and/or healthcare technology sector.
 The HPU Bachelor of Science in Biomedical Engineering is a four-year program.
-HPU Bachelor of Science in Biomedical Engineering graduates will find employment working with scientists and healthcare experts in areas such as artificial organ and prosthesis development, medical imaging and instrumentation systems, healthcare delivery and management systems, and development of medical assistive technologies for intervention and/or diagnosis.
+HPU Bachelor of Science in Biomedical Engineering graduates will find employment working with scientists and healthcare experts in areas such as artificial organ and prosthesis development, medical imaging and instrumentation systems, healthcare delivery and management systems, and in the development of medical assistive technologies for intervention and/or diagnosis.

 The Biotechnology concentration is an additional interdisciplinary course of study that has applications to the physical sciences, statistics, medical research, biological research, environmental studies, and computer science.
 The successful graduate will be prepared for employment in industry, government, commerce, or further graduate study.

 To complete the bachelor's degree, students must complete a minimum total of 120 credits with a cumulative grade point average of at least 2.0.

 The Bachelor of Science in Biomedical Engineering seeks to produce graduates who will have:

 an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.